zpoint/CPython-Internals/BasicObject/func/func.md

 #### field

-Let's figure out the meaning of each field in the **PyFunctionObject**
+let's figure out the meaning of each field in the **PyFunctionObject**

 ##### func_code